musikele/musikele.github.io/_drafts/let's-write-a-simple-version-of-the-require()-function-.md

 ---
 You should know that Javascript (better to say EcmaScript) does not specify any function to read and write files.

-In fact, Javascript is the language used by many environments (the browser, or NodeJS, are examples of environments) that offer more objects and functions to work with.
+In fact, **Javascript is just the language used by many environments** (the browser, or NodeJS, are examples of environments) that offer more objects and functions to work with.

 Node was the first environment to offer a way to organize code in modules by using a special function called `require()`.
 How does it work?
 Let's try to implement it from zero.